 Chair, Music Therapy

-Kamile Geist, Ph.D., MT-BC is the Director of the Music Therapy graduate and undergraduate programs at Ohio University, where she has been faculty for 16 years, 8 years as director.
-Dr. Geist received her undergraduate degree in Music Education from Baylor University, a master’s in Music Therapy from Texas Woman’s University and a doctorate from Ohio University in Curriculum and Instruction with a cognate in Educational Research Methodology.
+Kamile Geist, Ph.D., MT-BC is the Director of the Music Therapy graduate and undergraduate programs at Ohio University, where she has been faculty for 17 years, 9 years as director.
+Dr. Geist received her undergraduate degree in Music Education from Baylor University, a master’s in Music Therapy from Texas Woman’s University and a doctorate from Ohio University in Curriculum and Instruction with a concentration in Educational Research Methodology.

-Dr. Geist is nationally and internationally known for her research on the effect of music with infants and young children and its uses in schools and community health settings.
-She presents on her research around the globe, including in Spain, Mexico, Colombia, Scotland, Ecuador and Austria.
-Her interdisciplinary research has been funded by the Ohio University Office of Research and Sponsored Programs, the College of Fine Arts, the Patton College of Education, the 1804 Fund, the Baker Fund, and the Ohio University Innovation Strategy.
+Dr. Geist is nationally and internationally known for her research on the impact music-based rhythmic strategies can have on stress, attention, and social-emotional behaviors for infants, young children, caregivers, and teachers.
+She presents about her research around the globe, including in Spain, Mexico, Colombia, Scotland, Ecuador and Austria.
+Her interdisciplinary research has been funded by the Ohio University Office of Research and Sponsored Programs, the College of Fine Arts, the Patton College of Education, the 1804 Fund, the Baker Fund, the Ohio University Innovation Strategy, and an Ohio University Research Council’s (OURC) new community projects grant.
 In 2017, Dr. Geist received the American Music Therapy Association – Great Lakes Region Outstanding Researcher Award.

-Dr. Geist’s current scholarship and research focuses on improving attention behaviors of children and attachment behaviors between infants and caregivers.
-She leads an interdisciplinary team in collaboration with the Ohio University Heritage College of Medicine (OU-HCOM), College of Arts and Sciences, and the Patton College of Education to study the effect of a rhythmic and movement intervention on caregivers’ attachment behaviors and stress hormone levels when interacting with their infants.
-She is expanding her work to ‘at risk’ community populations in rural Ohio and surrounding areas.
+Dr. Geist’s current scholarship and research focuses on using music to help improve attention behaviors of children and attachment behaviors between infants and caregivers.
+She leads an interdisciplinary team in collaboration with the Ohio University Heritage College of Medicine (OU-HCOM), College of Arts and Sciences, and the Patton College of Education to study the effect of a rhythmic intervention on caregivers’ attachment behaviors and stress hormone levels when interacting with their infants.
+With recent funding from the OURC grant, she is expanding her work to community populations in rural Ohio and surrounding areas.

 As an educator, she brings a broad knowledge of various Music Therapy approaches and research methodologies to the classroom and in clinical supervision.
 In 2012, she received the Excellence in Teaching Award from the Ohio University School of Music.
 She teaches undergraduate Assessment, Evaluation, and Research and Senior Level practicum.
 Current graduate courses include Research in Music Therapy and Advanced Level Practicum as well as thesis and clinical project advising.

 As Music Therapy program director, she has been instrumental in bringing national and international visibility to Ohio University’s Music Therapy programs.
-Her collaborations across the Ohio University campus include innovative course development with health sciences and professions programs and designing interdisciplinary educational and clinical experiences for undergraduate and graduate students.
+Her collaborations across the Ohio University campus include hosting conferences, arranging distinctive guest lecturers, and developing courses and interdisciplinary educational and clinical experiences for undergraduate and graduate students.
 She works closely with community partners locally, nationally, and internationally to support strong undergraduate and graduate clinical training opportunities for students.